Customer Stories / Hospitality

 Airbnb also manages and saves on storage costs using Amazon S3 Intelligent-Tiering (S3 Intelligent-Tiering), a cloud storage class that delivers automatic cost savings by moving objects between four access tiers when access patterns change.
 By using S3 Intelligent-Tiering to manage storage locations for objects used by Airbnb’s data warehouse, Airbnb reduced storage costs by approximately 27 percent.
 Additionally, for replicated data stored for backup, the company uses Amazon S3 Glacier storage classes—a range of storage classes that users can choose from based on the data access, resiliency, and cost requirements of their workloads.
 Airbnb relies on the AWS Cost & Usage Report for hourly insights into data storage spending on Amazon S3.

-Airbnb also manages costs within its logging infrastructure using Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), which makes it easy to perform interactive log analytics, near-real-time application monitoring, website searches, and more.
+Airbnb also manages costs within its logging infrastructure using Amazon OpenSearch Service, which makes it easy to perform interactive log analytics, near-real-time application monitoring, website searches, and more.
 To help lower costs, Airbnb employed UltraWarm storage for Amazon OpenSearch Service, which provides a cost-effective way to store large amounts of read-only data on Amazon OpenSearch Service.
 The solution contributed to a 60 percent reduction in Airbnb’s Amazon OpenSearch Service costs.

 Outcome | Maturing Operations and Empowering Teams